Rafi-Sama/Offline_Judge/README.md

 ## FAQ

 <details>
-  <summary>Keeps Loading and not able to access the hosted network</summary>
+  <summary>Keeps Loading and unable to access the hosted network</summary>

-> Run this in cmd with administrative power `netsh advfirewall set allprofiles state off`, this will turn of your firewall which might be blocking the networks
+> Run this in hosts cmd with administrative power `netsh advfirewall set allprofiles state off`, this will turn of your firewall which might be blocking the networks

 > Re-running the file should work.